Essiac Taking Tips from real essiac users

 "I eat small meals often, so I find it hard to take essiac tea on an empty stomach.

-For those who find it difficult to take three doses of essiac tea per day
+Essiac Taking Tips for those who find it difficult to take three doses of essiac tea per day.

-This tip was submitted from Esther Karp of the U.S.:
+This tip was submitted from owner, Gina Paulhus:

-For those who have a hard time swallowing the tea
+Essiac Taking Tips for those who have a hard time swallowing the tea.

 This tip was submitted from Jan Bradley in Australia: